ObadiahOnyeleonuMacdaniel/FMCG-Sales-KPI-Analysis/README.md

 # FMCG-Sales-KPI-Analysis

-### This repository contains an in-depth analysis of the FMCG sales team’s performance for February 2023.
+This repository contains an in-depth analysis of the FMCG (Fast Moving Cosumers Goods) sales team’s performance for February 2023.

 The analysis includes key performance indicators (KPIs) that provide insights into the achievements and effectiveness of each sales representative.

 ## PROBLEM STATEMENT
-A table displaying the KPI achievements for all sales reps for February 2023, providing insights into the team's performance for the month.
+We seek to generate a table displaying the KPI achievements for all sales reps for February 2023, providing insights into the team's performance for the month.

 Four files in the Excel CSV format containing all required data about the FMCG Sales Team were given.

-These files were used to get all the insights regarding the performance of the team for the month of February 2023:

   (a) User Master;